Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 Changing the url or any of the file_path variables is not recommended.
 However, if you wish to save the data to your own bucket on S3, changing the bucket_name variable will allow you to do so.

-By default, the data will be stored on S3 at raw/data.json

 ### Initialize the database